Paducah

 -

-Paducah Area Community Reuse Organization
+Paducah Area Community Reuse Organization (PACRO)

 Mission: PACRO is tasked with mitigating the impact of the closure of the PGDP in western McCracken County, KY.
 Its mission includes promoting the site and surrounding acreage for future economic development and pushing for federal clean-up dollars to reduce the footprint of the uranium enrichment facilities.

-Contact: Greg Wiles, PACRO Executive Director, pacropaducah@gmail.com
+Contact: Jason Lawrence, PACRO Executive Director, pacropaducah@gmail.com

 Paducah Citizens Advisory Board (CAB)